thisisharsh7/ccux/README.md

 # CCUX — Claude Code UI Generator

-> Professional landing pages from your terminal using AI — **Now with Web Platform!**
+> Professional landing pages from your terminal using AI

-**🎆 Version 2.1 - CLI + Web Platform Integration!**
+**🎆 Version 2.2.1 - Enhanced CLI Experience!**

 **Open source and completely free**

-## 🌟 New: CCUX Web Platform

-**Access CCUX through a beautiful web interface!** The complete web platform includes:

-- **🖥️ Modern Web UI**: Next.js frontend with "Eeveelution" interface
-- **⚡ FastAPI Backend**: RESTful API wrapping the CCUX CLI
-- **🔄 Real-time Progress**: Live generation tracking with status updates
-- **📊 Project Dashboard**: Manage all your generated projects in one place
-- **🎯 Two Access Methods**: Use the CLI or web interface — your choice!

 ## What is CCUX?